Early James: Artistry

 James was inspired in his tweens by Hank Williams Sr. and later by grunge and alternative rock bands like Pearl Jam, Soundgarden and Nirvana.
 His years writing and performing in Birmingham, Alabama expanded the genres he wrote in to include bluegrass, folk and alt-country.

 James has been compared to Tom Waits and has referred to the musician as one of his inspirations, along with Fiona Apple.
 His lyrics are often dark but with a sardonic sense of humor, dealing with such themes as depression, addiction, and relationships.
 According to the New York Times, James' "melodies hesitate and evade the beat; his lyrics move via moody free association, not the direct narratives of most Americana."

 James' voice is distinct, described by the New York Times as "tattered and nervous, with a grainy quaver."
-Round Hill Music states that his voice comprises "a century’s worth of American barkers and crooners, from Alan Lomax field recordings to mid-century iconoclasts like Billy Holliday and Howlin Wolf to ghostly late-century interpreters like Fiona Apple and Tom Waits."
+Round Hill Music states that his voice comprises "a century’s worth of American barkers and crooners, from Alan Lomax field recordings to mid-century iconoclasts like Billie Holliday and Howlin Wolf to ghostly late-century interpreters like Fiona Apple and Tom Waits."